foreverphoenix/the-phoenix-flavour/content/fo4/wtp/introduction.md

 ## What is Wabbajack?

 Due to the lack of sharing permissions for the vast majority of mods, traditional mod packs do not exist for Bethesda games.
-With Wabbajack it is possible to recreate one user's mod list on another's computer without redistributing any of the mod files.
+However, with Wabbajack it is possible to recreate one user's mod list on another's computer without redistributing any of the mod files.
 For more information, please check out the [Wabbajack website](https://www.wabbajack.org/) or join the official [Discord server](https://discord.com/invite/wabbajack).

 **Using Wabbajack is much easier than following a manual installation guide but it doesn't absolve you from reading.**